paidy/interview/SimpleRestaurantApi.md

 (See "Assignment" section for assignment details)

 The programming language required to complete the test will be communicated to you prior to being given the assignment.
-It may be permissable to choose between a set of languages, or you may be directed to complete the assignment using a prescribed programming language.
+It may be permissible to choose between a set of languages, or you may be directed to complete the assignment using a prescribed programming language.

-The focus will be on data structure choice, API design and implementation, internal implementation (especially regarding data correctness, multi-threaded capacity, and proper unit testing).
+The focus will be on data structure choice, RESTful API design and implementation, internal implementation (especially regarding data correctness, multi-threaded capacity, and proper unit testing).
 How "functional" the solution is coded will also be a strong factor.
-Please learn and use all of the functional programming skills you can to complete this test, along with a good sense of when and where to apply them.
+Please learn and use all the functional programming skills you can to complete this test, along with a good sense of when and where to apply them.
 Knowing when to try to stay purely functional and when to deviate to a more procedural mindset is a skill which will come in handy for this test.